dimka-zakharov/config/README.md

-# Repo for Spring Cloud config server #
+# Repo for NGAP Spring Cloud config server #

 ### The HTTP service has resources in the form:  ###